 People were nervous.
 Very nervous.
 So we struggled to get ready to join the first party out, struggled with zips locked solid with sand, struggled to sort our stuff and struggled to load the bikes.
 “Fuck it”, I said, “I need a coffee.
 Let this convoy go and we’ll hook up with a later one.”
 And so as I got the stove going, we watched a big convoy of maybe twenty cars and trucks and about ten bikes head off.
 A good decision as it goes.

 Why a good decision?
 Because when we did head off with our smaller convoy, half an hour south of the border we came across the remains of the first convoy.
 Nobody shot, Insh’allah, but vehicles taken, possessions gone and a good many people bewildered that this had happened to them.

 We stopped, but not for long.
 In this environment, looking after yourself was the priority and with the border still within reach, none of these people were going to die.

 So back to the moment, I’m now heading the pack.
 We’ve been riding three plus hours and it’s become obvious to me that if we’re going to get hit, then it’s the slower trucks that are going to be the target.
 On the bikes we’re too quick, nor are we carrying the amount of potential treasure that can be found in the trucks.
-So I’m flying.
+So, like I say, I’m flying.
 Fully alive.
 Charged.
 I’ve fallen a couple of times, but nothing serious.
-Today, I’m charmed…
+Today, I’m charmed …